TanStack/router/docs/guide/routes.md

 }
 ```

-Now that you learned how to build a router, let's dig in to more of the Route options in the next section!
+Now that you learned how to build a router, let's dig into more of the Route options in the next section!